Signs of Child Sexual Abuse

 - Trying to be perfect or overly compliant

-- Overall change in mood (sadness, anxiety, anger, aggression)
+- An overall change in mood (sadness, anxiety, anger, aggression)

 - Change in attitude towards school, sports, or other activities